ChronoSheets/ChronoSheets-Ruby-Client/docs/ReportsApi.md

 api_instance = ChronoSheetsAPI::ReportsApi.new

-start_date = DateTime.parse("2013-10-20T19:20:30+01:00") # DateTime | The start date for the date range.
+start_date = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | The start date for the date range.
 Report data in the response is after this date

-end_date = DateTime.parse("2013-10-20T19:20:30+01:00") # DateTime | The end date for the date range.
+end_date = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | The end date for the date range.
 Report data in the response is before this date

-x_chronosheets_auth = "x_chronosheets_auth_example" # String | The ChronoSheets Auth Token
+x_chronosheets_auth = 'x_chronosheets_auth_example' # String | The ChronoSheets Auth Token

 opts = {
-  user_ids: "user_ids_example", # String | A comma-separated list of user Ids, if you want to filter the report data to particular users.
+  user_ids: 'user_ids_example', # String | A comma-separated list of user Ids, if you want to filter the report data to particular users.
 If you want all, send a blank string.
-  force_only_this_chart: "force_only_this_chart_example" # String | A flag to indicate which report data you require.
+  force_only_this_chart: 'force_only_this_chart_example' # String | A flag to indicate which report data you require.
 Choose a particular set of data, or if you want all data use the 'NotForced' option.
 }

 begin